More about Sister Jane

 My anger and frustration over the Church’s response to Sister Jane’s story nearly led me out of the Church.
 My admiration for Jane’s honesty and devotion to her calling has helped me to stay.

-One response to “More about Sister Jane”
+One thought on “More about Sister Jane”

-I would be ever so grateful if I could share my story abut sexual assault by a nun who was a PRH Educator in Australia.
+1. I would be ever so grateful if I could share my story abut sexual assault by a nun who was a PRH Educator in Australia.
 My reason for asking is to place my account of the abuse and lack of support from PRH International.
 I would like to contact the late Sister Jane McDonald’s family/ members of her congregation to express that such an abuse did (I believe occur) as I experienced something similar.
 It WAS the Therapeutic relationship within PRH that led to the climate and procedures which was abusive in itself, in the hands of nuns who lived a life of ‘POWER’ !!

 With thanks